Skip to main content

 What is SEO?

 SEO stands for Search Engine Optimisation.
-SEO encompasses all activities carried out to improve the visibility of a website in a search engine.
+SEO covers all activities carried out to improve a website's visibility in a search engine.

-The goal of SEO is to attract more visitors through the organic part of search engines (such as Google & Bing).
-By appearing at the top of search results, you attract relevant visitors to your website who have a specific interest in your industry.
+The aim of SEO is to attract more visitors through the organic part of search engines (such as Google and Bing).
+By appearing at the top of search results, you bring relevant visitors to your website who are specifically interested in your industry.

-Every Plug&Pay landing page contains a number of fields and options to provide your page with the basic SEO settings.
+Every Plug&Pay landing page contains a number of fields and options to give your page the basic SEO settings it needs.

 Open your landing page to edit it and click Settings at the top.
-In the left-hand menu, expand the SEO tab.
+In the menu on the left, expand the SEO tab.

 Meta data

 Meta data consists of a meta title and meta description.
 Meta data is shown on the search results page.
-The meta title is also used as the tab title for your page.
+The meta title is also used as the title of the browser tab for your page.
+You can easily generate meta data with our AI.
+Based on the page content, a fitting title and description are generated.

-โ„น๏ธ The meta data may ultimately be adjusted by Google itself and may therefore not always match what you enter here.
+ℹ️ Meta data can ultimately be adjusted by Google itself, so it doesn't always match what you've entered here.

 Canonical URL

 The canonical URL is the 'actual' page that should be shown in the search results.
-If a website has multiple pages within a category, for example, it is preferable to only have the first page indexed.
+If a website has multiple pages within a category, for example, it makes sense to have only the first page indexed.

-If you don't do this, you are competing with yourself.
-If you don't have duplicate pages, leave this field empty.
+If you don't do this, you'll be competing with yourself.
+If you don't have any duplicate pages, leave this field blank.

 Indexing and following

-Indexing means including the page in search results.
-This tells search engines such as Google whether this page may be found.
+Indexing means including the page in the search results.
+This tells search engines such as Google whether this page is allowed to be found.

 Frequently Asked Questions (FAQ)

-My page is not being found in Google, why is that?
+My page can't be found in Google, why is that?

-Indexing your pages does not happen immediately.
-This can take days to weeks.
-You can speed up this process by uploading your sitemap to Google Search Console.
+Your pages aren't indexed straight away.
+This can take days or weeks.
+You can speed up the process by uploading your sitemap to Google Search Console.

 Where can I find my sitemap?

-SEO is not as simple as enabling a few settings.
-It involves much more than that, from keywords to rich content.
+SEO isn't as simple as flipping a few switches.
+There's a lot more to it, from keywords to rich content.

-The settings mentioned in this guide do not immediately ensure you rank highly in Google.
-These settings serve as a foundation so that your page can be found in Google.
-How highly you rank depends on how the page is built and written.
+The settings mentioned in this article don't immediately make you rank high in Google.
+They serve as a foundation so that your page can be found in Google.
+How high you rank depends on how the page is structured and written.

 Did this answer your question?